siddharththakur26/ImageStylisation/rollback/readme.txt

 pip3 install numpy --upgrade
 #[[[[ Insert instructions for windows here, Jianzhen ]]]]

+When running the program, the vgg19 will be automatically downloaded if not already present.

 ==== Images ====

 The program only takes square (same width and height) JPEG